finbourne/lusid-sdk-python/sdk/docs/DataTypesApi.md

     # Create an instance of the API class
     api_instance = lusid.DataTypesApi(api_client)
     as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to list the data type summaries.
 Defaults to returning the latest version               of each summary if not specified. (optional) page = 'page_example' # str | The pagination token to use to continue listing data type summaries.
 This  value is returned from the previous call.
-If a pagination token is provided, the filter, sortBy  and asAt fields must not have changed since the original request.
+If a pagination token is provided, the filter, effectiveAt  and asAt fields must not have changed since the original request.
 Also, if set, a start value cannot be provided. (optional) start = 56 # int | When paginating, skip this number of results. (optional) limit = 56 # int | When paginating, limit the results to this number.
 Defaults to 100 if not specified. (optional) filter = 'filter_example' # str | Optional.
 Expression to filter the result set.
-For example, to filter on the Scope, use \"id.scope eq 'myscope'\", to filter on Schema, use \"schema eq 'string'\",               to filter on AcceptableValues use \"acceptableValues any (~ eq 'value')\"               Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. (optional) sort_by = ['sort_by_example'] # list[str] | A list of field names to sort by, each suffixed by \" ASC\" or \" DESC\" (optional)
+For example, to filter on the Scope, use \"id.scope eq 'myscope'\", to filter on Schema, use \"schema eq 'string'\",               to filter on AcceptableValues use \"acceptableValues any (~ eq 'value')\"               Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. (optional) sort_by = ['sort_by_example'] # list[str] | Sort the results by these fields.
+Use use the '-' sign to denote descending allocation e.g. -MyFieldName. (optional)

     try:
         # [EARLY ACCESS] ListDataTypeSummaries: List all data type summaries, without the reference data